paperless-ngx/paperless-ngx/docs/configuration.md

 #### [`PAPERLESS_GMAIL_OAUTH_CLIENT_ID=<str>`](#PAPERLESS_GMAIL_OAUTH_CLIENT_ID) {#PAPERLESS_GMAIL_OAUTH_CLIENT_ID}

 : The OAuth client ID for Gmail.
 This is required for Gmail OAuth Email setup.
-See [Gmail OAuth Email Setup](usage.md#oauth-email-setup) for more information.
+See [OAuth Email Setup](usage.md#oauth-email-setup) for more information.

     Defaults to none.

 #### [`PAPERLESS_GMAIL_OAUTH_CLIENT_SECRET=<str>`](#PAPERLESS_GMAIL_OAUTH_CLIENT_SECRET) {#PAPERLESS_GMAIL_OAUTH_CLIENT_SECRET}

 : The OAuth client secret for Gmail.
 This is required for Gmail OAuth Email setup.
-See [Gmail OAuth Email Setup](usage.md#oauth-email-setup) for more information.
+See [OAuth Email Setup](usage.md#oauth-email-setup) for more information.

     Defaults to none.

 #### [`PAPERLESS_OUTLOOK_OAUTH_CLIENT_ID=<str>`](#PAPERLESS_OUTLOOK_OAUTH_CLIENT_ID) {#PAPERLESS_OUTLOOK_OAUTH_CLIENT_ID}

 : The OAuth client ID for Outlook.
 This is required for Outlook OAuth Email setup.
-See [Outlook OAuth Email Setup](usage.md#oauth-email-setup) for more information.
+See [OAuth Email Setup](usage.md#oauth-email-setup) for more information.

     Defaults to none.

 #### [`PAPERLESS_OUTLOOK_OAUTH_CLIENT_SECRET=<str>`](#PAPERLESS_OUTLOOK_OAUTH_CLIENT_SECRET) {#PAPERLESS_OUTLOOK_OAUTH_CLIENT_SECRET}

 : The OAuth client secret for Outlook.
 This is required for Outlook OAuth Email setup.
-See [Outlook OAuth Email Setup](usage.md#oauth-email-setup) for more information.
+See [OAuth Email Setup](usage.md#oauth-email-setup) for more information.

     Defaults to none.